rebeccachoo/react-hangman/README.md

 In terminal, install by typing `npm install`.  <br />
 And install confetti by typing `npm install --save react-confetti`.  <br />
 And type `npm start` to start the program.

+## Change Answers

+You can insert/delete answers in the file.
+On #21 in 'src/containers/Game.js', you can find an array of answers.
+You add more or remove the answers you don't want.
+I put only animal answers but feel free to put any words you'd like.

 ## Contributing